pe2mbs/pyforwarder/README.md

 where pyforwarder listens on.
 And for the destination the proxy must be enabled with optional the username and password (these are send in encoded over the session).

-The proxy handshake is simple the server says HELO <name> and the client respond with OLEH <json-parameters>
+The proxy handshake is simple the server says HELO <len3>:<name> and the client respond with OLEH <len3>:<json-parameters>

-the forwarder.csocket module contains a class TcpSocket where this mechanism is implemented. it also declares socket. for easy replacement of the `import socket`
+the forwarder.csocket module contains a class TcpSocket where this mechanism is implemented. it also declares socket, for easy replacement of the `import socket`

 ```python
 import forwarder.csocket as socket
 ```
-By using this traffic on hat socket will be routed to the forwarder.
+By using this, traffic on those sockets will be routed to the forwarder.
 See for more information the test script **testproxy.py**.

-If you need all traffic from you application routed through the forwarder proxy, you can `import forwarder.hook` in the main file of your project, and all sessions will be routed through the forwarder proxy.
+If you need all traffic from you application routed through the forwarder proxy, you can `import forwarder.hook` in the main file of your project, before the `import socket`, and all sessions will be routed through the forwarder proxy.
 See for more information the test script **hookproxy.py**

 **NOTE:** proxy socket works only for TCP sessions.